calebtuttle/calebtuttle.github.io/categories/blockchain/an-analogy-between-kant-and-blockchains.md

 title: An analogy between Kantian epistemology and blockchains
 ---

-## An analogy between Kantian epistemology and blockchains

 Let’s consider a proposition.

     Objectivity is the universality of receptive structured subjectivity.